conjure-cp/EssenceCatalog-runs/README.rst

+THIS REPOSITORY IS A WORK IN PROGRESS AT THE MOMENT!

 This repository is for problem specifications written in Essence.

 Each problem may contain a README file containing notes and findings about the problem.